Blackfell/blackfell.github.io/_pages/about.md

 ### Something I haven't thought of

 Tell me something that would never have occurred to you.
-I'm sure there are things I could help people with that I haven't thought of; if you know what it is, please, tell me, I'll try!
+I'm sure there are things I could help people with that I haven't thought of; if you know what it is, please, tell me, I'll t\ry!